Jordid13/Jordid13/README.md

 # Hi, I'm Jordi! 👋

-I’m an aspiring software engineer who loves building websites and learning new things.
+I’m an up and coming software engineer who loves building websites and learning new things.
 Right now, I’m focused on system design and improving my full-stack web development skills.

 I know the fundamentals of web development, and I’ve recently worked with Next.js to create several full-stack applications.